-In her dissenting option, Justice Sotomayor, ties diversity closely together both to its remedial roots and to the democratic vision it transpires.
-Sיק he opens her opinion stating that “[t]he Equal Protection Clause of the Fourteenth Amendment enshrines a guarantee of racial equality,” and explaining that [t]his guarantee she then asserts, can constitutionally be enforced through race-conscious means.
-In Brown, Sotomayor further explains, the Court recognized, “the harm inflicted by segregation and the ‘importance of education to our democratic society.’”
-She then connects this long standing constitutional remedial legacy and its manifestation in Brown directly to diversity and its benefits by stating that “[f]or 45 years, the Court extended Brown’s transformative legacy to the context of higher education, allowing colleges and universities to consider race in a limited way and for the limited purpose of promoting the important benefits of racial diversity.”
-Bakke, Grutter, and Fisher, she writes, are an extension of Brown’s legacy.
-It is a compelling state interest of the highest order, Justice Sotomayor asserts, that “universities pursue the benefits of racial diversity and ensure that “the diffusion of knowledge and opportunity” is available to students of all races.”
-Justice Sotomayor asserts generally that “[e]quality requires acknowledgment of inequality” and adds that the context of racial exclusion informs Harvard’s and UNC’s admission policies and their racial diversity goals.
-It is after a long description of racial discrimination and exclusion in America’s higher education system that Justice Sotomayor writes that “acknowledging the reality that race has always mattered and continues to matter, these universities have established institutional goals of diversity and inclusion.”
+In her dissenting option, Justice Sotomayor closely ties diversity to both its remedial roots and the democratic vision it inspires.
+She opens her opinion by stating that “[t]he Equal Protection Clause of the Fourteenth Amendment enshrines a guarantee of racial equality” and explains that [t]his guarantee can constitutionally be enforced through race-conscious means.
+In Brown, Justice Sotomayor continues, the Court recognized, “the harm inflicted by segregation and the ‘importance of education to our democratic society.’”
+She then directly connects this long-standing constitutional remedial legacy and its manifestation in Brown to diversity and its benefits by observing that “[f]or 45 years, the Court extended Brown’s transformative legacy to the context of higher education, allowing colleges and universities to consider race in a limited way and for the limited purpose of promoting the important benefits of racial diversity.”
+Bakke, Grutter, and Fisher, she writes, are extensions of Brown’s legacy.
+It is a compelling state interest of the highest order, Justice Sotomayor asserts, that “universities pursue the benefits of racial diversity and ensure that ‘the diffusion of knowledge and opportunity’ is available to students of all races.”
+Justice Sotomayor then makes the general claim that “[e]quality requires acknowledgment of inequality” and adds that the context of racial exclusion informs Harvard’s and UNC’s admission policies and their racial diversity goals.
+Following a lengthy description of racial discrimination and exclusion in America’s higher education system, she writes that “acknowledging the reality that race has always mattered and continues to matter, these universities have established institutional goals of diversity and inclusion.”

-As for the perspective role of diversity, Justice Sotomayor turns to the amici briefs filled to the Court and lists all the benefits of diversity as a “national security imperative,” as well as providing “equitable and effective public services,” better “healthcare access and health outcomes”, improves “academic achievement” and “business performance.”
-Yet, unlike most amici briefs that she cites, Justice Sotomayor, subjects these utilitarian benefits to a great good of equal citizenship in a democratic society, explaining that “today’s decision harms not just respondents and students but also our institutions and democratic society more broadly.”
-More broadly, it is important to notice that or Justice Sotomayor, diversity and equality are inseparable, sometime interchangeable.
-For instance, she notes that “[t]oday’s decision further entrenches racial inequality by making these pipelines to leadership roles less diverse.”
-And that “A less diverse pipeline to these top jobs accumulates wealth and power unequally across racial lines, exacerbating racial disparities in a society that already dispenses prestige and privilege based on race.”
-Justice Sotomayor then ties this egalitarian vision of diversity, not just to the past, but to the democratic vision that depends on diversity:
+As for the prospective role of diversity, Justice Sotomayor turns to the amicus briefs filed with the Court, lists all the benefits of diversity as a “national security imperative,” and touts diversity as also providing “equitable and effective public services” and better “healthcare access and health outcomes,” “academic achievement” and “business performance.”
+Yet unlike most of the amicus briefs that she cites, Justice Sotomayor subjects these utilitarian benefits to the test of the greater good of equal citizenship in a democratic society, explaining that “today’s decision harms not just respondents and students but also our institutions and democratic society more broadly.”
+More broadly, it is important to note that Justice Sotomayor views diversity and equality as inseparable if not interchangeable.
+For example, she remarks that “[t]oday’s decision further entrenches racial inequality by making these pipelines to leadership roles less diverse” and that “[a] less diverse pipeline to these top jobs accumulates wealth and power unequally across racial lines, exacerbating racial disparities in a society that already dispenses prestige and privilege based on race.”
+Justice Sotomayor then ties this egalitarian vision of diversity not just to the past but to the democratic vision that relies on diversity:

 The Court ignores the dangerous consequences of an America where its leadership does not reflect the diversity of the People.
-A system of government that visibly lacks a path to leadership open to every race cannot withstand scrutiny ‘in the eyes of the citizenry. ‘[G]ross disparity in representation’ leads the public to wonder whether they can ever belong in our Nation’s institutions, including this one, and whether those institutions work for them… True equality of educational opportunity in racially diverse schools is an essential component of the fabric of our democratic society.
+A system of government that visibly lacks a path to leadership open to every race cannot withstand “scrutiny in the eyes of the citizenry.
+Gross disparity in representation” leads the public to wonder whether they can ever belong in our Nation’s institutions, including this one, and whether those institutions work for them . . . .
+True equality of educational opportunity in racially diverse schools is an essential component of the fabric of our democratic society [emphasis added].